White Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia brings a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .294 with a double, five walks and two RBI.
+- Garcia has picked up at least one hit in three straight games.
+In his last five games he is hitting .333 with two doubles, five walks and three RBI.

 Garcia Recent Games